zyll/circle/README.md

 #circle

-should deploy only on feature-* branch
+should deploy only on feature-* branch.